alexandratai/Receipt-Processor/README.md

     curl -X POST -H "Content-Type: application/json" -d @examples/mm_example.json http://localhost:3000/receipts/process
     ```

     or pass your own JSON object into the command.
-Copy the **id** that is returned from this call.
+Copy the **alphanumeric id string** that is returned from this call.

     **Response example**: